WahabLabi/project-pixel-art-maker-starter-master/README.md

 This is a drawing tool - choose a grid size, pick a color and then start drawing!

+[CLICK][1] to play

-## Access and Installation
+## Installation

-You can access it by [clicking here][1] or by cloning/downloading this repository and then opening the index.html file
+Clone/download this repository and then open the index.html file to play the game

 ## Development